-Together with Paris and New York, London is regarded as one of the world’s most important cities for arts and culture.
-Though some of London’s most famous museums are located on and near Exhibition Road in South Kensington and in the City of Westminster, there are plenty of museums and art galleries throughout the whole city.
-London has 8 of the 10 most visited museums in the United Kindom, with three of them – British Museum, Tate Modern, and National Gallery – constantly competing for the top spot.
-Yet, our suggestion is to also experience some of the newest and most innovative galleries in the city, such as the Serpentine and Sackler galleries in Kensington Gardens, and the brand new Design Museum.
+Though some of London’s most important museums are located on Exhibition Road in South Kensington, and in the City of Westminster, there are plenty of museums and art galleries throughout the entire city; indeed, London has 8 of the 10 most visited museums in the United Kingdom, with three of them – British Museum, Tate Modern, and National Gallery – constantly competing for the top spot.
+If you have some time, our suggestion is also to visit some of the city’s newest and lesser-known cultural venues, such as the Serpentine and Sackler galleries at Kensington Gardens, and the recently-opened Design Museum.

 Cover image, the National Gallery main facade on Trafalgar Square; photo © Riccardo Bianchini / Inexhibit